MagnusThome/RejsaRubberTrac/pcb/README.md

 Yeah, straight.
 <img src="images/daughterboards/03.jpg">

+Remove the dark yellow protection film from the distance sensor.
+You can measure distances with the protection film still on the sensor, the only downside is that it will display random results when there are no objects to measure distance to in front of the sensor.

 ## Power switch

 Note: if you don't mount a switch everything will by default be switched on.
 No need for any jumpers to turn the board on.